Corporate privacy notice

 All data controllers in the UK must register with the Information Commissioners Office (ICO).
 They must keep records of what data they process, what allows them to do so, how it is used, if it is shared (and with who), how it is stored, how long legally they can keep it and how and when it will be securely destroyed.

 This information is usually kept in a document called a record of processing activities or ROPA (sometimes referred to as an information asset register).
-The council’s ROPA can be requested by contacting the Data Protection Officer.
+The council’s ROPA can be requested; contact the Data Protection Officer.
 West Northamptonshire Council is registered as a data controller with the ICO under the current data protection legislation because we collect and process personal information about you.

 What is personal data?